Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Quantum theory from simple principles

 Now, $\Omega'_2$ spans a pretty small affine subspace (we can turn it into a linear subspace $L_2$ by substracting the maximally mixed state of $\Omega'_2$): we have $\dim L_2=d$.
 On the other hand, ${\rm SO}(d-1)\otimes {\rm SO}(d-1)$, where each factor acts in its fundamental representation, is a pretty large group.
 It acts on a large subspace $\mathbb{R}^{d-1}\otimes\mathbb{R}^{d-1}$ that sits inside $AB$.
 We have just seen that it must preserve the small $d$-dimensional subspace $L_2$.
 Is this possible at all?

 The answer comes from group representation theory.
-It turns out that \emph{the fundamental representation of ${\rm SO}(d-1)$ is complex-irreducibly if $d\geq 4$.} Thus, it follows that ${\rm SO}(d-1)\otimes {\rm SO}(d-1)$, as a representation of two copies of this group, \emph{also} acts irreducibly: but this implies that there \emph{cannot} be any proper invariant subspaces like $L_2$.
+It turns out that \emph{the fundamental representation of ${\rm SO}(d-1)$ is complex-irreducible if $d\geq 4$.} Thus, it follows that ${\rm SO}(d-1)\otimes {\rm SO}(d-1)$, as a representation of two copies of this group, \emph{also} acts irreducibly: but this implies that there \emph{cannot} be any proper invariant subspaces like $L_2$.
 This rules out the possibility that $d\geq 4$.

 Why is the case $d=3$ different?
 This is due to the fact that ${\rm SO}(3-1)$ is an \emph{Abelian} group.
-Hence all its irreps must be one-dimensional, and so its acts \emph{reducibly} on $\mathbb{C}^2$.
+Hence all its irreducible representations must be one-dimensional, and so its acts \emph{reducibly} on $\mathbb{C}^2$.
 This is the reason why the argumentation above does not apply in this case.
 We can hence summarize our finding with the following slogan: \begin{shaded} The Bloch ball of Quantum Theory is three-dimensional ``because'' ${\rm SO}(d-1)$ is non-trivial and Abelian only for $d=3$. \end{shaded} There is a surprising twist to this insight.
-Garner, M\"uller, and Dahlsten, 2014, consider a thought experiment in which the two arms of a Mach-Zehnder interferometer are described by a $d$-dimensional Bloch ball state space.
+Garner et al., 2017~\cite{GarnerMuellerDahlsten2017}, consider a thought experiment in which the two arms of a Mach-Zehnder interferometer are described by a $d$-dimensional Bloch ball state space.
 They study the question for which $d$ this ``fits into relativistic spacetime'' (under some background assumptions), in the sense that relativity of simultaneity is satisfied.
 Under one set of assumptions, it turns out that only $d=3$ is possible --- and the reason is, once again, that ${\rm SO}(d-1)$ is only non-trivial and Abelian for $d=3$.
 This is the same ``mathematical reason'' as above, but with a different physical interpretation: now ${\rm SO}(d-1)$ corresponds to ``local phase transformations'' that do not alter the global statistics, and commutativity of this group is enforced by relativity.
-This points to a fascinating interplay between information-theoretic and spacetime properties of QT.
+This points to a fascinating interplay between information-theoretic and spacetime properties of QT; see also M\"uller and Masanes 2013~\cite{MuellerMasanes2013} and Daki\'c and Brukner 2013~\cite{DakicBrukner2013} for further insights into this relation.